ECP-VeloC/KVTree/doc/rst/users/gatherscatter.rst

     3
       <kvtree_from_rank_3>

-Again, the number of ranks that this file contains information for is recorded under the RANKS field.
+Again, the total number of ranks used to produce the set is recorded in the RANKS field, which may be more than the ranks listed in a particular file.

 There are entries for specific ranks under the RANK kvtree, which is indexed by rank id within MPI_COMM_WORLD.